softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer/removeBulkVirtualGuestAccess.md

 * SoftLayer_Exception_PermissionDenied

-> Throw the exception "You may not grant or deny Master User device access." when trying to remove virtual guest access to a master user.
+> Throws the exception "You may not grant or deny Master User device access." when trying to remove virtual guest access to a master user.

 * SoftLayer_Exception_PermissionDenied

-> Throw the exception "You may not grant or deny yourself device access." when trying to remove virtual guest access to the user making the call to the SoftLayer API.
+> Throws the exception "You may not grant or deny yourself device access." when trying to remove virtual guest access to the user making the call to the SoftLayer API.

 * SoftLayer_Exception_PermissionDenied

-> Throw the exception "You may not grant or deny device access to other users." when trying to remove virtual guest access the user making the API call is not their account's master user or does not have the "USER_MANAGE" portal permission.
+> Throws the exception "You may not grant or deny device access to other users." when trying to remove virtual guest access the user making the API call is not their account's master user or does not have the "USER_MANAGE" portal permission.

 * SoftLayer_Exception_Public

-> Throw the exception "Please specify a valid CloudLayer Computing Instance id." if the given CloudLayer Computing Instance id is not a valid id.
+> Throws the exception "Please specify a valid CloudLayer Computing Instance id." if the given CloudLayer Computing Instance id is not a valid id.

 * SoftLayer_Exception_Public

-> Throw the exception "Unable to remove user CloudLayer Computing Instance access." if the API was unable to remove CloudLayer Computing Instance access from the given portal user.
+> Throws the exception "Unable to remove user CloudLayer Computing Instance access." if the API was unable to remove CloudLayer Computing Instance access from the given portal user.